ARaihan66/ToDo_App_Task/README.md

 ## Technologies Used

-- Next JS
+- Next.js
-- Redux Toolkit
+- Redux Toolkit for state management
-- Tailwind CSS
+- Tailwind CSS for styling
+- Browser Local Storage for data persistence
-- React Icons
+- React Icons for icons
-- React Hot Toast
+- React Hot Toast for notifications

 ## Getting Started